Dawson Knox Player Prop Bets for NFL Week 18 | Buffalo vs. New York 1/9/2022

 Matchup vs. New York

-- Knox is averaging 11 receiving yards per game in four career matchups against the Jets, 29.5 fewer than his receiving yards prop bet over/under for Sunday's game (40.5).
+- In his four matchups against the Jets, Knox's 11 receiving yards average is 21.5 less than his over/under for Sunday's game (32.5).

 - Knox has not caught a touchdown pass versus the Jets.

-- The Jets are giving up 276.8 passing yards per game this year, the NFL's 30th-ranked pass defense.
+- The 276.8 yards per game the Jets are giving up through the air makes them the NFL's 30th-ranked pass defense.

-- The Jets have given up 26 passing TDs this season (1.6 per game), ranking them 19th among NFL defenses.
+- The Jets have given up 26 passing TDs this year (1.6 per game), ranking them 19th among NFL defenses.

 Recent Performances

-- Knox did not record a catch in last week's game versus the Falcons.

-- Over his last three outings, Knox has put up 16.3 yards per game with one touchdown, hauling in six passes on 10 targets.
+- Over his last three games, Knox has racked up 49 yards on six receptions with one touchdown, averaging 16.3 yards per game, on 10 targets.

 Knox's Buffalo Teammates